-Our process for improving indoor air quality and eliminating any opportunity for mold to grow involves focusing on three steps.
-We recommend that homeowners and property owners concerned about mold, allergens, improper ventilation, and the health of building occupants take proactive steps to have the indoor air tested, and that they use the services of a professional company such as Certified Indoor Environmental.
-In all cases, we make recommendations to property owners on how to address the issues we uncover.
+We offer air testing and a three-step process for improving indoor air quality.
+We recommend that homeowners and property owners concerned about mold, allergens, improper ventilation, and the health of building occupants take proactive steps to have the indoor air tested professionally.

 - We test the air to determine the level of mold spores and locate the source of moisture or water that contributes to mold’s ability to grow and spread.